-If you have already started following the modules and have got as far as Module 1 – Unit 5 then you may have in your possession a bag labelled F holding all of your Mending/Alteration projects.
+If you have already started following the modules in the ThreadBox and have got as far as Module 1 – Unit 5 then you may have in your possession a bag labelled F holding all of your Mending/Alteration projects.
 Otherwise if you are organised you may have a mending basket where everyone in the house throws in the items they need mending.

 These are projects that you can pick up whenever you are in the mood to sew but don’t want to start a big project they can be done in the home or on the fly.
 Sometimes I keep mending projects like this in a little bag and fix them up when in a waiting room or sitting around for the kids, sitting at one of their sports events etc., or just watching a film or TV series, or to destress (which is an essential for me!)
 I can’t sit and do nothing, I never have idle hands!

 Mending and Altering are really two very different things and I need to have either my mending head on or my altering head on as I may need to use very different skills and mindsets to determine how to deal with them.